pfdubois/BridgeBidding/source/NoTrump.rst

 Important:

-* The system is not on when you open a suit and rebid notrump.
+* The system is not on when opener bids a suit and rebids notrump.
-* Whether it is on when the opener's LHO bids or doubles varies.
+* When the 1N opener's LHO bids or doubles, it varies.

 The rest of this chapter is devoted to explaining the "system" over 1N.
 You'll notice it is a very long chapter, because there are a lot of subtleties.